Licensed Practical Nurse

 - Provide each patient with a medical discharge plan and send a copy to the on-going provider.

-- Ensure prescribed medication are received in a timely manner.
+- Ensure prescribed medications are received in a timely manner.

-- Develop ongoing productive relationships with local pharmacies so patient medication needs are met.
+- Develop ongoing productive relationship with local pharmacies so patient medication needs are met.
 Order non prescribed medications identified on the “standing orders” protocol.

-- Interacts with clinical team and treatment attendants to ensure all appropriate employees have relevant information regarding patient care.
+- Interact with clinical team and treatment attendants to ensure all appropriate employees have relevant information regarding patient care.

 - Communicate any changes in medication which may impact patient progress.

 - Attend weekly staff meetings.